 - Zooborns has webcams of baby animals (as do many zoos and aquariums.)

-- Brooklyn Game Lab has a daily Dungeons and Dragons game.
+- Brooklyn Game Lab has regular Dungeons and Dragons games and a Writers Workshop.

 - Writopia Lab has terrific online writing workshops for kids ages 7 to 18.

-- Tilt Parenting has put together a terrific list of online resources and ideas.
+- Tilt Parenting has a terrific list of online resources and ideas that were compiled during the pandemic; many are still available for kids now.

 Discuss with your child how much time is reasonable for these activities, versus video games and TV shows.